 - Yes, creatives can work in the tech industry too.
 In the tech industry, you get to work on projects that improve the way people work and play.
 Tech companies need creative problem-solvers like you.
 Springboard’s UI/UX design and software engineering courses get you job-ready in nine months.

 - Get the help and guidance you need.
 You’re always brimming with ideas and creative visions, but you’re not sure where to start; share them with your personal mentor.
-During the course, you’ll have weekly calls with a mentor, a professional who works in your chosen field.
+During the course, you’ll have regular calls with a mentor, a professional who works in your chosen field.
 Your mentor can help you with assignments, job search strategy, and provide industry insights.